Adrian-PL/Project/README.md

 # Mobile roguelike

-STATE OF THE PROJECT - General concepts and storyline only due to current priority of job-related programming and temporarily insufficient skills to start developing such sophisticated software.
+STATE OF THE PROJECT - General concepts and storyline only due to current priority of job-related programming.

 FEATURES